enhance-dev/enhance.dev/app/docs/md/learn/practices/progressive-enhancement.md

 With scoped DOM queries and low level DOM apis you can perform optimal surgical updates to your element.

-<small>†You would need to add template support to this class if you wanted to add `<my-message>` tags to your page with JavaScript in the browser at runtime.
+<small>† You would need to add template support to this class if you wanted to add `<my-message>` tags to your page with JavaScript in the browser at runtime.
 [See this version →](https://gist.github.com/kristoferjoseph/dd5d22018a0f7feedd4ee18f25a040a8)</small>

 ## Externalize scripts